Merzasphor/MWSE/docs/source/types/tes3clothing.md

 ### `slot`

-The slot used by the armor.
+The slot used by the clothing object.

 **Returns**: